nflverse/nflfastR/README.md

   - The default RS feed includes drive information, including drive starting position and drive result
   - Includes fast functions for roster and highlight scraping
+  - Hosts [a repository of play-by-play data going back to 2000](https://github.com/guga31bb/nflfastR-data) for very quick access

 We owe a debt of gratitude to the original [`nflscrapR`](https://github.com/maksimhorowitz/nflscrapR) team, Maksim